panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 `callback` is a named function expression, thus the `callback` function variable is available only inside the `callback()` function scope, but not outside.

-However, if you store the function object into a regular variable, then you can access the function object from that variable:
+However, if you store the function object into a regular variable, then you can access the function object from that variable inside and outside of the function scope:

 ```javascript{2,7}
 const callback = function(number) {